 Usually, property developers are required to engage property management companies before they obtain the delivery permits.
 At this stage, property developers usually identify qualified property management companies by way of tender, where the Group arranges its marketing department to submit tenders.
-Once the Group wins the bid, the area under the property management contracts will be incorporated into the Group's Contracted Managed GFA.
+Once the Group wins the bid, the area under the property management contracts will be incorporated into the Group's Managed Contracted GFA.
 Property developers will issue an occupation notification to home buyers after the properties are sold.
 Upon receipt of such notification, the home buyers will be obliged to settle property management fees.
 This part of Managed GFA will thus be called the "revenue-bearing GFA".
-The difference between the Contracted Managed GFA and the revenue-bearing GFA is the "reserved GFA" which will be transferred to the revenue-bearing GFA in future.
+The difference between the Total Contracted GFA and the revenue-bearing GFA is the "reserved GFA" which will be transferred to the revenue-bearing GFA in future.

 With a view of expanding the Group's presence, showcasing its services and abilities to a wider audience, the Group has selectively entered into consultancy service contracts with regional property management companies.
-The area agreed in the contracts will be incorporated into the Group's Consultancy GFA.
-Aforementioned Managed GFA and Consultancy GFA are collectively referred to as Contracted Managed GFA of the Group.
+The area under the consultancy services contracts will be incorporated into the Group's Consultancy GFA.
+Aforementioned Managed GFA and Consultancy GFA of the Group are collectively referred to as Total Contracted GFA.

 The Group focused on driving its organic growth through reputation and branding.
-With our outstanding property management experience and expansion capability, as at 31 December 2023, the Contracted Managed GFA of the Group had reached 356.03 million sq.m. while the number of communities under the Group's management and consultancy services contracts had reached 1,987.
-In which, as at 31 December 2023, the Group's revenue-bearing Contracted Managed GFA reached 182.64 million sq.m.
+With our outstanding property management experience and expansion capability, as at 31 December 2022, the Total Contracted GFA of the Group had reached 400.02 million sq.m. while the number of communities under the Group's management and consultancy services contracts had reached 2,107.
+As at 31 December 2022, the area of the Group's revenue-bearing Total Contracted GFA reached 209.39 million sq.m.